llord1/llord1.github.io/_posts/2020-06-08-AnalysisMnemonic.md

 ## __*Cognitive needs*__ can be explored as topics related to __*Analysis*__.

 + What language learning tools are most effective with acquiring Saint Lucian Kwéyòl language?
-A comparison of specially curated Saint Lucian Kwéyòl language of Language learning tools: discussion of the value of puzzles for language acquisition and familiarity (word search puzzles), discussion of curated mnemonic tools, and language learning mobile applications.
+A comparison of specially curated language learning tools: discussion of the value of puzzles for language acquisition and familiarity (word search puzzles), discussion of curated mnemonic tools, and language learning mobile applications.

 ### Introduction: